alaniszhao/18755-Final-Project/README.md

     implementation, and runs the spreading process with all three networks and different parameter combinations.
 It produces graphs for each combination and saves them in the plots folder.

+project_choysal:
+This folder contains project code written by Charvi Hoysal

+    plots:
+    This folder contains all the graphs generated for the SIR Model with the given network files.
+The plots show the positive/ total tweet ratio as well as the total number of positive and negative nodes in each network for different parameters.

+    SIR.py
+    This file contains the SIR implementation, and runs the spreading process with all three networks and different parameter combinations.
+It produces graphs for each combination and saves them in the plots folder.